Get

 • Breed: Border Collie mix

 Grits is another dog that had to leave the White House.
 Although the reason behind this is not clear, it is believed that the dog didn’t get along with Misty Malarky Ying Yang, the Carter family’s cat.
-Additionally, there was Lewis Brown, an Afghan Hound, that lived a quiet life in the White House during President Carter’s term.
+Additionally, there was Lewis Brown, an Afghan Hound, who lived a quiet life in the White House during President Carter’s term.

 23. Ronald Reagan